PeptidesDNA

 Topical GHK-Cu (Copper Tripeptide-1) is an unregulated cosmetic ingredient globally.
 It's legal to purchase and use without prescription in the US, EU, UK, Australia, and most countries.
 Injectable GHK-Cu is classified as a research compound.
 It can be purchased from peptide suppliers for research purposes but is not approved by the FDA, EMA, or TGA for human injection.
 No prescription product exists for injectable GHK-Cu as of 2026.

-Our 120-SNP genetic panel includes all five gene variants discussed in this article: TGFB1 rs1800469, COL1A1 rs1800012, IL6 rs1800795, SIRT1 rs7895833, and copper transport variants in ATP7A/ATP7B.
+Our up to 120 SNP genetic panel includes all five gene variants discussed in this article: TGFB1 rs1800469, COL1A1 rs1800012, IL6 rs1800795, SIRT1 rs7895833, and copper transport variants in ATP7A/ATP7B.
 Your report will include a GHK-Cu response score that integrates these variants into a practical recommendation — optimal concentration, expected response timeline, and whether topical alone is likely sufficient or whether you might benefit from exploring additional routes with a practitioner.

 Frequently asked questions